 10 volts total, and then do the calculations for that.

-When tested, either circuit described above worked perfectly.
+When tested, the circuit described above worked perfectly.
 One

 thing to note is that any web-based receiver will have a slight delay,

 meaning that when you un-key, you'll probably hear the last syllable or

 word that you transmitted coming back to you.
 While this may be

 slightly distracting, this can never be heard over the air because this

 circuit guarantees that your speaker(s) will be muted any time that you

 key your radio.

 For general information about this WebSDR system - including contact info - go to the